 Nollywood is the film making body in Nigeria which started back in the year 2000 with so many actors and actresses that made it fun.
 With some actors like, Pete Edochie, Mike Nzeribe, Nkem Owoh, Kenneth Okonkwo, Liz Benson, Nkiru Sylvanus and so many others that played a huge role to see that Nollywood gets to where it is today.

-Sadly, some of those stars that started the great Nollywood are all gone but believe me they can never be forgotten as they already has a permanent place in our heart.
-Today we decided to have a flash back on the memories of the already gone stars.
+Sadly, some of those stars that started the great Nollywood are all gone but believe me they can never be forgotten as they already have a permanent place in our heart.
+Today we decided to have a flashback on the memories of the already gone stars.
 Below are 5 great Nollywood stars that will forever remain evergreen.

 Sam Loco Efe

-Sam Loco Efe is indeed an icon which will never be forgotten, never in this life, He was born in december 25th 1945 in Enugu State, he lived almost all his his childhood life in Abakaliki In Ebonyi State, though he is said to come from a very poor backgroud as his mother is a petty trader who sales beans cake (Akara).
+Sam Loco Efe is indeed an icon which will never be forgotten, never in this life, He was born in December 25th, 1945 in Enugu State, he lived almost all his childhood life in Abakaliki In Ebonyi State, though he is said to come from a very poor background as his mother is a petty trader who sales beans cake (Akara).

 That was when he kicked off his movie career and since then he has been seen in so many movies like;

 The sad news of his demise came on the 7th of August 2011, found dead in his hotel room on Sunday morning, a room that was booked for him as he came for a movie shoot.

 Sam Loco was said to have been having asthma.
 Ever since then Sam Loco has been in the mind of his good loving fans and followers and believe me, He will forever be remembered.